PhysicsThe Department of Physics at UWC distinguishes itself as a major contributor to the research needs both regionally and nationally.

 UWC Physics has the only solar cell (photovoltaic) research group in the region, and among the few in the country.
 We are one of only two groups in the country with expertise in high temperature superconducting materials research.
 Prof. Igor Krylov, is world renown for his work in high temperature superconductors.

-- Prof. M. B. T. Tchokonte - Superconducting materials.
+- Prof. M. B. T. Tchokonte - Magnetism and Magnetic Materials

-- Strongly Correlated Electron Systems.
-Dr. M.B.T.
+- Strongly Correlated Electron Systems - Prof. M.B.T.
 Tchokonte

 Click the links below for detailed information on the different projects.